Accessible Complexity Bounds for Restarted PDHG on Linear Programs with a Unique Optimizer: Introduction

-Due to the absence of an iteration bound that can be practically evaluated, we do not know the extent to which existing theoretical bounds align with computational practice.
-This makes it more difficult to do mathematical analysis to possibly improve the practical behavior of rPDHG either.
-Furthermore, the lack of a reasonably convenient expression of the iteration bound also hinders a deeper understanding of rPDHG's performance on specific families of LP instances, impedes theoretical validation of some effective practical heuristics, and potentially hampers the development of further practical enhancements.
+Because existing iteration bounds are hard to evaluate in practice, it remains unclear how well current theory matches computational practice.
+This also makes it harder to analyze rPDHG and improve its empirical performance.
+More broadly, without a convenient, practically evaluable iteration bound, it is difficult to understand rPDHG’s behavior on specific LP families, to provide theoretical support for effective heuristics, or to develop further practical enhancements.

-This paper aims to make progress on the above issues by posing and trying to answer the following questions: \begin{itemize} \item Is there an \textit{accessible} iteration bound of rPDHG that is easily computable?, we will say that an iteration bound is \textit{accessible} if, roughly speaking, the quantities in the bound depend only on some intrinsic properties of the LP instance whose computation is not more costly than solving the LP instance itself.
-(For example, the norm of the optimal solution is accessible, but the Hoffman constant is not accessible.) \item If we have an accessible iteration bound, can we use the bound to provide deeper insights into the practical performance of rPDHG? -- particularly regarding the two-stage performance phenomenon, the sensitivity to minor data perturbations, and to possibly improve current heuristic components of practical implementations? \end{itemize}
+This paper aims to make progress on the above issues by posing and trying to answer the following questions: \begin{itemize} \item Can we derive an \textit{accessible} iteration bound for rPDHG?
+By \emph{accessible}, we mean that computing the quantities in the bound should rely on intrinsic properties of the data of the LP instance and its optimal solutions.
+The computation is typically not more costly than solving the LP instance itself.
+(For example, the norm of the optimal solution is accessible, whereas Hoffman constants typically are not.) \item If we have an accessible iteration bound, can we use the bound to provide deeper insights into the practical performance of rPDHG? -- particularly regarding the two-stage performance phenomenon and the sensitivity to minor data perturbations? \end{itemize}

+This paper focuses on LP instances with unique optimal solutions (of the primal and dual) and hence unique optimal bases, and proves an accessible iteration bound that is easily computable and indeed has a closed-form expression.
+We acknowledge this unique optimum assumption is restrictive and is often violated in real-world LP instances due to special problem structures (e.g., network-flow structure can induce degeneracy and multiple optima).
+Our goal is therefore not to develop a universal accessible iteration bound for all practical LP instances, but rather to provide a fully computable analysis in a simplified setting, and provide new insights into the performance of rPDHG.
+As the first accessible iteration bound for rPDHG, it may inform future work on accessible bounds beyond the unique-optimum setting.